 As will always be the case with humanity, the search for black and white answers will come before examining something as a whole and realizing there are several vantage points from which something can be observed.
 It's the reason Siskel and Ebert offered thumbs up or thumbs down and the reason RottenTomatoes.com is more popular than MetaCritic.com.
 Why give me a number that doesn't say "good" or "bad" when I can look at an arbitrary picture of a ripe tomato or splattered green one?
 Society wants easy answers to tough questions and when they don't get them, they look for them and do their very best to fit a square peg into a round hole.
 Such is the case with Kathryn Bigelow's Zero Dark Thirty... and the film hasn't even hit theaters yet.

-The ridiculousness hit a tipping point on this site over the weekend when one of our podcast listeners proceeded to bombard the comment section of our latest episode with everything he "knew" based on what he'd read and/or heard.
+The ridiculousness hit a tipping point on this site when a reader bombard me with everything he "knew" based on what he'd read and/or heard.
 He links to The Guardian's Glenn Greenwald's article, which he notes has now been updated after Greenwald finally saw the film.
 Our commenter then links to The New Yorker's Jane Mayer's article, which has been given added weight as Mayer wrote "The Dark Side: The Inside Story of How The War on Terror Turned into a War on American Ideals".

 Both pieces have been widely read and distributed.
 Greenwald's argument began before he saw the film.
 He was upset by what he'd read, later saw the film and after which concluded "the film as a political statement is worse than even its harshest early critics warned."
 Essentially, it fit into the box he created and then some.
 Considering this confirmation bias, I can't take him seriously.